Rev. 8 (Document updated 17-09-2021)

 Since wind is very fluctuative it would not show a meaningful tendency by only comparing the current value against one from the history.
 Therefore this setting allows you to select how much of a time span in minutes of your history and back from now, you want to use to calculate an average to compare against.

 The Web tab lets you add Web URL’s that you can then select in the Layout tab under each Graphics Box settings above.
 For each url you add a name is also required.
 This is what is displayed in the selection screen along with the tab on the dashboard if you select more than one URL for each Graphics Box.

-You also have the option here to set how often the Graphics Box should refresh the website.
+You also have the option here to set how often the Content Box should refresh the website.

 This setting (enabled by default), locks the Graph in the History popup to predefined, non customizable values.
 Much like described in the Layout tab under Graphics Box 1 & 2, when locking the graph, this will do the same of the History popup graph

-Information about the version of the app, my contact info, some usefull links and a button to show the welcome popup screen if you have dismissed it and set it to not show again.
+Information about the version of the app, my contact info, some useful links and info and a button to show the welcome popup screen if you have dismissed it and set it to not show again.

 The app has a build in Tendency system, that will show an arrow beside certain sensor values.
 As default, this will be Wind Gust, Relative Pressure, Indoor/Outdoor Temperature/Humidity.
 If you chose to add more sensors on the dashboard from the settings menu, those will (if compatible) also have their tendency shown.

 The tendency of a given sensors value is shown in the form of an arrow close to the value, going either up, straight or down depending on the tendency for said sensor value.